Printer Friendly PDF

 - Difficulty having an erection

-- Reduce consumption of red meat and dairy products.
+- Reduce consumption of processed meat and dairy products.

 - Regular exercise may decrease the risk of prostate cancer.